curateteaching/digitalpedagogy/README.md

 # Digital Pedagogy in the Humanities: Concepts, Models, and Experiments

-A repository of scholarly materials for *Digital Pedagogy in the Humanities: Concepts, Models, and Experiments* (under contract with the Modern Language Association)
+This github repostory was used during the editing process for *Digital Pedagogy in the Humanities: Concepts, Models, and Experiments*, which was published by the The Modern Language Association in 2020.
+Please find the published version of the project here: https://digitalpedagogy.hcommons.org/

 ## General Editors